 FintechBanking 101

 Society is in a technological golden age where everything around us is getting smarter and faster.
 We carry powerful computers in our pockets, we have access to a global network of information and people via the internet, and we can get in a car and tell it to take us to our destination without ever having to touch the steering wheel or the pedals.
-So its no wonder the financial services industry is also disrupted by innovation.
+So it’s no wonder the financial services industry is also disrupted by innovation.

 Understanding the